Samuel-Russell/Google-Earth-Engine/README.md

 Image_Properties.js        - JavaScript code for obtaining the properties of a desired image from an collection of interest.

+Objects_and_Methods.js     - JavaScript code for performing GEE methods on objects, such as, containers.

 **Data sources used in the code examples:**
 - Landsat 8 Collection 1 Tier 1 8-Day NDSI Composite, credit: Landsat-8 image courtesy of the U.S. Geological Survey